Delamox/FuelRats-copyquick/README.md

 # FuelRats-quickcopy
-Autocopy and one-click-copy functionality for system names for a less annoying experience
+Autocopy and one-click-copy functionality for system names for a less annoying experience.

 # Installation (AdiIRC only)
-1. go to `Tools > Edit Scripts` or press `ALT+R`
+1. Go to `Tools > Edit Scripts` or press `ALT+R`.
-2. create a new file `File > New` or press `CTRL+N`
+2. Create a new file `File > New` or press `CTRL+N`.
-3. paste the script provided below into the editor
+3. Paste the script provided below into the editor.
-4. uncomment your version by removing the semicolon before the line
+4. Uncomment your version by removing the semicolon before the line.
-5. press `Save`, name the file `quickcopy` and press the `Save` button
+5. Press `Save`, name the file `quickcopy` and press the `Save` button.
-6. profit
+6. Profit.

 # Usage
-### manual
+### Manual
-click the 'RATSIGNAL' text field to copy the system name
+Click the 'RATSIGNAL' text field to copy the system name.
-### automatic
+### Automatic
+`/qctog`
-`/qctog` toggles all autocopy functionality\
+ - Toggles all autocopy functionality.

+`/qcver [ody/hor/leg]`
+ - Toggles autocopying for specific versions (multiple can be enabled, but not at the same time).
-`/qcver [ody/hor/leg]` toggles autocopying for specific versions, running without argument lists status for all versions
+ - Running without argument lists status for all versions.

 # Script
 ```